nacleric/nuzlocke-ssg/README.md

 #### [Recently Finished]
 - Copy sprite assets to build folder (Finished I think)
     -Ideas: revamp sprite_dl.
 Instead of download to content folder download directly to build folder.
-Or giv the option to target of specific folder in the configs
+Or giv the option to target of specific folder in the configs (nah this was dumb hardcode everything)
 - img url should be included into PokemonData
+- Better support for content generation (mainly posts) might need beautifulsoup
+- Create a function that deletes Posts before build (might not need this)
+- Fix templates when it hits 490 pixels width
+- Fix titles in posts.html

 #### [Possible variable name changes]
-- When reading files changes "as f" to file
-- change generate to build in functions
+- change generate to "build" in functions
 - Change index.html to just index.html [cant search and replace]
 - change pokemon_list.html -> pokemon_list.html [cant search and replace]